SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/connecting-fieldbus.md

 2. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **Profibus** tab.
 3. The baud rate is automatically detected by the gateway and it is displayed here.
 4. Change the transmit rate according to your requirements.
 The transmit rate is the interval at which measurements are sent to Cumulocity IoT.
-5. Set the slave address of the terminal.
+5. Set the device address of the terminal.
-6. Configure your Profibus Master device to communicate to that slave address.
+6. Configure your Profibus controller to communicate to that device address.
 To do so, refer to the gateway manual (e.g. [SmartBox DP](https://devicepartnerportal.softwareag.com/devices/pssystec-gmbh-smartbox-dp/10041)).
 7. Click **Save** to update the gateway with the new settings.

 <img src="/images/device-protocols/cloud-fieldbus/fieldbus-new-profibus.png" alt="Add device" style="max-width: 100%">